Web Analytics Made Easy - Statcounter

 2. Only gets about 20'/6m high.

 • Pygmy Date Palm - Phoenix roebelenii will be a backyard stunner.
 Best for Zones 9b-11.
-Can be okay for 9a dry climates.
-It would be attractive planted near a backyard walkway, or by the poolside.
+And okay for 9a dry climates.

 1. Grows to 15'/5m tall.
-A feather palm, with white flowers producing date fruit you won't want to eat!
+A feather palm.
+Its white flowers produce dates you won't want to eat!

-2. Develops well in light shade or full sun.
+2. Good for light shade or full sun.
 But needs regular water.

 3. Our Tucson neighborhood is 9b, desert climate.
 Our neighbor has triplets doing really well in their front yard.

-• Pindo Palm - Butia capitata fronds are green to silver-toned gray.
+• Pindo Palm - Butia capitata, this hardier sort, does well in Zones 9-11.
 Looks fantastic all by itself, as a small focus palm.
-Try a nice flower bed a distance away for a contrast feature.

 1. Likes full sun.
 Has moderate watering needs.